panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 ## 4. Summary

 `useRef()` hook creates references.

 Calling `const reference = useRef(initialValue)` with the initial value returns a special object named reference.
-The reference object has a property `current`: you can use this property to read the reference value `reference.current`, or update the reference `reference.current = newValue`.
+The reference object has a property `current`: you can use this property to read the reference value `reference.current`, or update `reference.current = newValue`.

 Between the component re-renderings, the value of the reference is persistent.